 - If a magnetic gear oil drain screw is equipped, remove all metal particles from the screw before installing it. - Always use new gaskets.
 Do not reuse the removed gaskets. - 4.
 Remove the oil level plug and gasket to allow the oil to drain completely.
-NOTICE: Inspect the used oil after it has been drained.
-If the oil is milky, water is getting into the gear case which can cause gear damage.
-Consult a Yamaha dealer for repair of the lower unit seals.
-[ECM00711]
+NOTICE: Check the used gear oil after it has been drained.
+If the gear oil is milky or contains water or a large amount of metal particles, the gear case may be damaged.
+Have a Yamaha dealer check and repair the outboard motor.
+[ECM00713]